13 Common Pool Care Mistakes and How to Avoid Them

 Updated:

-Pools are a great source of fun, relaxation, and sometimes, a bit of frustration.
+Pools are a great source of fun, relaxation, and sometimes, frustration.
 Proper pool care is vital to maintaining a safe, clean, enjoyable swimming environment.

 However, even the most diligent pool owners can make pool care mistakes.